Validators/Polkadot-Clustered-Nodes/README.md

 Please goto the main "Proxies" repository for instructions on how to get started: https://github.com/Validators/Polkadot-Infrastructure/tree/master/Proxies

 ##
-Finally, after setting up all three part up you have a clustered network of nodes running that can be stress tested by using this example: https://github.com/Validators/Polkadot-Infrastructure/tree/master/Loadtests
+Finally, after setting up all three part up you have a clustered network of nodes running that can be manually tested using this guide: https://github.com/Validators/Nnode.io-Public-Node-Documentation.

+In addition, the endpoint can be stress tested by using this example: https://github.com/Validators/Polkadot-Infrastructure/tree/master/Loadtests

 You will now be able to create a DNS record that directs to your proxy server.
 For instance, Nnode.io has an kusama proxy endpoint at: https://kusama.nnoide.io that relays the traffic to a set of kusama nodes.